 Your child’s key person will be responsible for getting to know your child’s interests and observe their play and from this they will be able to plan activities and resources to promote your child’s development.
 They will also be your immediate contact at the setting and will liaise with you about your child’s time at Pre-School.

 If you have any worries or concerns about anything at all, please chat to your child’s key worker.
 They will normally be available to talk to you about your child either first thing in the morning or at the end of a session alternatively you can arrange a mutually convenient time to meet.

-We create a ‘Learning Journey’ for each child to record his/her experiences, overtime it will tell a story about your child’s learning, development, friends and the activities they enjoy sharing with others.
+We use Tapestry to communicate with parents and record a child’s experiences.
+Overtime Tapestry will tell a story about your child’s learning, development, friends and the activities they enjoy sharing with others.